pawtimation/pawtimation/replit.md

 - **Push Notifications**: NotificationCenter component for alerts and emoji reactions.
 - **Payment Installments**: Klarna and Affirm integration via Stripe for BNPL options.
 - **My Circle**: Owner-specific friend management with invite capabilities and direct messaging.
-- **Community Chat**: Real-time chat via Socket.IO for public rooms, random private chats, and direct messages.
+- **Community Hub**: Public community feed with posts, reactions (🐕❤️👍🙌), mini-polls, and curated pet care tips.
+All data stored in localStorage.
 - **Community Events**: UK locality-based meetups with RSVP functionality and live attendance counters.
 Event creation is plan-gated.
 - **Image Uploads**: In-memory storage for profile pictures, pet photos, and banners (PNG/JPEG up to 10MB).
 - **First-Time Walkthrough**: 3-step dismissible modal for new visitors with localStorage persistence and '?' icon trigger to reopen from landing page hero.